 My journey into the legal profession began back when I was in college at California State University, Stanislaus.
 At the time, I was majoring in English Literature, but was unsure of what I really wanted to do with my life beyond college.
 I ended up taking a criminal justice class during my senior year and I instantly became fascinated with the idea of studying law.
 After some careful consideration, I decided to apply for law school and, shortly after graduating with my B.A. in 1990, I was accepted into Humphreys College School of Law in Stockton, California.

+For four years, I worked all day and attended classes in the evening.
 Through hard work and dedication, I was able to earn my Juris Doctor from Humphreys in 1995 and pass the California state bar that same year.
-Armed with my degree and license to practice, I knew that I wanted to set out on my own and begin helping people.
-Rather than latching on with a larger firm, I decided to start my own practice so that I could personally manage my casework and devote as much of my time and energy as I could to my clients.
-So, in 1995, I opened the doors to the Edington Law Firm, Inc., a firm that would focus on personal injury and estate planning services for clients across the Modesto area.
+Armed with my degree and license to practice, I knew that I wanted to begin helping people.
+I worked for a firm in Modesto for a few years to gain experience.
+In 1999, I formed a partnership with a seasoned local attorney to continue to learn and grow professionally.
+I decided to start my own practice so that I could personally manage my casework and devote as much of my time and energy as I could to my clients.
+In 2015, I opened the doors to the Edington Law Firm, Inc., a firm that would focus on estate planning services for clients across the Modesto area.

 I love what I do because it gives me the opportunity to help people in need.
 Whether it’s planning for the future or providing guidance through a difficult time, I want to help.